-Portfolio-based valuation allowances are recognised for risks which have already materialised, but which cannot be allocated to individual loans and advances due to lack of knowledge.
-For this purpose, groups of financial assets with comparable default risk profiles are combined in portfolios and reviewed for impairment.
-The valuation allowances are calculated using a formula-based procedure based on the following Basel II parameters used in the advanced IRB Approach: expected loss given default (LGD) and probability of default (PD).
-The transition of the one-year probability of default, which represents the basis for the concept of expected loss pursuant to the SolvV, to the concept of incurred loss pursuant to IFRS is made using the LIP (Loss Identification Period) factor.
-The LIP factor is a correction factor to adjust the one-year probability of default to the estimated time period, from the date the loss is incurred up to the identification of the actual loss.
+In the context of assets measured at amortised cost and not subject to specific valuation allowances, portfolio-based valuation allowances are recognised for risks which have already materialised, but which cannot be allocated to individual loans and advances due to lack of knowledge.
+For this purpose, groups of financial assets with comparable default risk profiles are combined in portfolios.
+The valuation allowances are calculated using a formula-based procedure based on the following Basel II parameters used in the Advanced IRB Approach: expected loss given default (LGD), probability of default (PD) and the LIP factor.
+The LIP factor is a correction factor to adjust the oneyear probability of default (used in Basel II) to the estimated time period, between the date the loss is incurred and the identification of the actual loss.